How the heck am I already three-quarters through the trail?

 Despite its considerable size, an expansive sea of tents covered much of the grassy clearing—a disconcerting sight for an exasperated hiker in need of uninterrupted sleep.
 As I walked closer to the sprawled mass of canvas, the unrestrained clamour of rowdy teens, embracing the excitement of class camp, electrified the otherwise peaceful environment.
 A nearby school had utilised the entirety of the campsite’s facilities and I felt grossly outnumbered.

 After having just completed 21 kilometres (only the second time I’d passed this distance since Day 35), I would need a solid night’s rest.
 I almost certainly wouldn’t get it here.
 Fortunately, Rocky Paddock Campground was a short walk along the trail.
 The decision was easy; I needed to keep moving.

 I had two options: take the longer ‘official’ route or divert along the abridged ‘alternate’ path past the Mount Crawford Forest Information Centre.
 Considering all of the unrecorded backtracking kilometres I’d wasted so far, I felt guiltless taking an approved shortcut at this twilight hour.

 By the time I ducked into the Information Centre, messed up the camping payment slip and entered the campground, the sun had all but given up on the day.
-Holidaying families peppered the bumpy parkland in campervans, caravans and other convoluted shelters.
-The sound of boisterous children still permeated the air, but, thankfully, with nowhere near the volume of Centennial Drive.
+Holidaying families peppered the bumpy parkland in campervans, caravans and convoluted shelters.
+The sound of boisterous children still permeated the air, but, thankfully, with nowhere near the volume of the previous campground.
 I found a quiet spot amongst the scattered boulders and constructed my humble tent in the dark.